herysihn918/family_tree_management_app_react/README.md

-## The Sample of Loading Vanilla Javascript Script Code in React JS
+# The Sample of Loading Vanilla Javascript Script Code in React JS

+This project shows how to combine vanilla javascript code and React JS components.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).